 Once you know what the insurance company will pay, it’s time to draft your demand letter.
 This will give you the chance to explain why your settlement is too low and why you need more money.
 Explain the extent of your injuries and damages in as much detail as you can, and use actual numbers if possible.
 Also, explain why the at-fault party is responsible for the extra expense and why their insurance company should pay you what you’re owed.

 However, it’s rare for the demand letter to be enough to increase your settlement, but it’s a starting point.
 It signals to the other party that you’re ready to fight.
 Once the other party receives your letter, they’ll submit a counteroffer.
 You’re free to accept the offer or continue negotiating.
 If you decide to continue negotiating, you may need to take your case to court to get the money you deserve.

 Before going to court, do your research.
 Know the costs you’ll incur taking your case to court.
 There are court fees, administrative costs, and the potential for more lost income because you’ll spend time in court instead of at work.

 If possible, settle your case out of court.
-However, if you decide to go to court, research the settlements other drives in your position received in previous car accident lawsuits.
+However, if you decide to go to court, research the settlements other drivers in your position received in previous car accident lawsuits.
 This will increase your chances of winning.
 After hearing your case, the judge will make a verdict on how much settlement you deserve.
 If you proved your claims well, that settlement will be higher than what the insurance company offered you initially.
 Once you accept the settlement, you’ll close your claim and move forward with your recovery.